archer-v/boogieman/README.md

 # boogieman
 The probing utility (and golang library) to monitor the availability of host nodes, networks, services and processes.
-It's intended to use as part of automation scripts in different DevOPS scenarios and NOC working processes.
+It's intended as a lightweight simple utility as part of automation scripts in different DevOPS scenarios and NOC working processes.
+All probes and scenarios expose their data as Prometheus metrics and this utility can be used as source of hosts, networks and services availability metrics.

-Two working modes available: as a console utility for fast check or a daemon for regular scheduled probing.
+Two working modes available: console utility for single scenario or probe run or a daemon for regular scheduled probing.

-Utility can perform single checks or composite checks combined in a scenario described in configuration file in a YAML format
+Utility can perform single or composite checks combined in a scenario described in configuration file in a YAML format

 Available checks (probes):
 - ping